Fractional Loop Group and Twisted K-Theory: Fractional Loop Group

 \section{Fractional Loop Group}

 Let $G$ denote a compact semisimple Lie group and $\mathfrak{g}$ its Lie algebra.
 Fix a faithful representation $\rho:G\to GL(V)$ in a finite dimensional complex vector space $V$.

-\begin{definition} The fractional loop group $L_qG$ for real index $\frac 12 \leq q$ is defined to be the Sobolev space,
+\begin{definition} The fractional loop group $L_qG$ for real index $\frac 12 < q$ is defined to be the Sobolev space,

-where $|\rho(g_k)|$ is the standard matrix norm of the $k$:th Fourier component of $g:S^1 \to G$ and $L^{\infty}$ denotes the set of measurable essentially bounded functions.
-The group operation is given by pointwise multiplication $(g_1g_2)(x) = g_1(x)g_2(x)$. \end{definition} It is a Hilbert Lie group with the Lie algebra
+where $|\rho(g_k)|$ is the standard matrix norm of the $k$:th Fourier component of $g:S^1 \to G$.
+The group operation is given by pointwise multiplication $(g_1g_2)(x) = g_1(x)g_2(x)$. \end{definition} There is a natural Hilbert Lie group structure on $L_qG$ for $\frac 12 < q$.
+It is defined by the Hilbert space completion of the Lie algebra of smooth maps $C^\infty(S^1,\mathfrak g)$ with respect to the Sobolev inner product.
+The exponential map $\text{exp}:H^q(S^1,\mathfrak g) \to H^q(S^1,G)$ provides a local chart near the identity and is extended to an atlas by left translations.
+For our purposes however, we will use a Banach topology on the Lie algebra,

-where $|| \ ||_{\infty}$ denotes the supremum norm \cite{PrSe}.
-We have a natural inclusion $LG \subset L_qG$ of the smooth loop group.
-In the next section, we will extend the definition of $L_qG$ to allow for values $0 < q < \frac 12$, with respect to a different norm.
+where $L^{\infty}$ is the set of measurable essentially bounded functions and $|| \ ||_{\infty}$ denotes the supremum norm.
+This induces a Banach Lie group structure on $L_qG$, \cite{PrSe} and is a more appropriate topology for the applications in this paper.
+In fact, we have natural inclusions of Lie groups $LG \subset L_qG\subset L^cG$, where $LG$ is the smooth loop group and $L^cG$ is the Banach-Lie group of continuous loops in $G$, see Section 6.
+In the next section, we will modify the definition of $L_qG$ with respect to a different norm, to allow for values $0 < q \leq \frac 12$.

 In Yang-Mills theory on the cylinder $S^1\times \mathbb{R}$, the loop group $LG$ appears as the group of (time-independent) local gauge transformations.
 Quantization of massless chiral fermions in external Yang-Mills fields breaks the local gauge symmetry, leading to a central extension of $LG$.
-In order to make sense of this in the fractional setting, we must introduce the notion of fractional differentiation.
+In order to make sense of this in the fractional setting, we need a notion of fractional differentiation.
 The study of fractional calculus dates back to early 18th century and a comprehensive review can be found in \cite{Sam}.
 The transition to fractional calculus is by no means unique.
 There are several competing definitions, but many are known to coincide on overlapping domains.
 For functions on the real line the Riemann-Liouville fractional derivative is defined by

 for $n>q$ and $x>a$.
-On the circle however this definition proves inconvenient since periodic functions are not mapped into periodic ones.
-An operator that preserves periodicity is the Weyl fractional derivative,
+On the circle however this definition proves inconvenient since periodic functions are not mapped onto periodic ones.
+An operator that do preserve periodicity is the Weyl fractional derivative,